My Stock Market Analysis (2008)

-My opinion has been formed by interpreting a great deal of data over the last few years.
-In order to exemplify some of my insights, I present a summarized version of my stock market analysis in this article.
-If you would like to know which conclusions I have drawn while executing this stock market analysis, I refer you to the notes at the bottom of this article.
+Over the past few years, I have analyzed a great deal of data to form my opinions on the stock market.
+In this article, I will present a summarized version of my analysis to provide some insights.
+If you would like to learn more about the conclusions I drew from this analysis, please refer to the notes at the bottom of this article.

 Global Demographic Trends